 As a tip to unknowing drivers, the signs on the road with an image of an antique camera are warning of speed sensors ahead, and are not spots to take pictures!
 We may have learned this the hard way.
 Also, traffic circles are two lane and have specific designated paths depending on your exit direction.
 We had never seen this in other countries.
 Areas of interest signs are abundant and are marked with a kind of clover leaf scroll design.

 After the first day, we realized that our rented GPS was worth as much as the endless supply of gravel covering the country.
-We resorted to using Maps.Me, which we have mentioned in a previous post which was by far the best tool.
+We resorted to using Maps.Me which was by far the best tool.
 As of our visit, gas prices seemed to average 177 ISK per liter or around $6.70 per gallon.